 Front stretching needed.
 My tkr knee needed gentle stretching exercises to increase the bend along the front part of my new knee.

 Manually lift.
 Plus, I needed to manually lift my leg up onto sitting/laying surfaces.
 I used a towel or my hands to do this.
 That was one bizarre experience!

 In hindsight, since our quadriceps are cut into during the total knee replacement, it goes without saying that a tkr dead weight situation would result.
 It just would have been nice to be informed of that so we could be properly prepared.
 It was a shocker to me!

 Bent knee.
 I also needed to work on stretching out my hamstrings, along the backside of my knee, to straighten my leg.
 My leg would not lay flat on any surface.
 There was a slight bend in it.

-Even though I was up and walking on a walker the day after my tkr, my muscles were still not developed enough to support my body weight.
+No foot slides.
 I remember sitting in a chair and not being able to slide my foot at all.
 I am certain everyone goes through this.
-This is when those assisted exercises come into play.
+This is when those assisted physical therapy exercises come into play.

 AUTHOR NOTE: Booktoots’ Healing helps total knee replacement patients find support throughout recuperation and beyond.
 Its mission is for patients to understand they are not alone in their ordeal with either a tkr or other physicality concerns.

 This award-winning site is owned and operated by Marie Buckner, a published author, tkr blogger, and tkr patient who has been living with various physicalities for over 30+ years.
 She enjoys sharing her experiences to help others going through the same thing.